cogodo/voice_simple/backend/tests/README.md

 - **Connection Issues**: Check if backend server is running on port 8000
 - **API Issues**: Verify `CARTESIA_API_KEY` and `OPENAI_API_KEY` are set
 - **Audio Issues**: Check `debug_audio_timing.py` for timing problems
 - **Browser Issues**: Use Chrome/Firefox, check console for WebSocket errors
+- **Chat Issues**: Verify OpenAI API key is valid and has sufficient credits